Juggernaut: Overview

-The first European description of this festival is found in a thirteenth-century account by the Late Medieval Franciscan monk and missionary Odoric of Pordenone, who describes Hindus, as a religious sacrifice, casting themselves under the wheels of these huge chariots and being crushed to death.
+The first European description of this festival is found in a thirteenth-century account by the Late Medieval Franciscan friar and missionary Odoric of Pordenone, who describes Hindus, as a religious sacrifice, casting themselves under the wheels of these huge chariots and being crushed to death.
 Odoric's description was later taken up and elaborated upon in the popular fourteenth-century Travels of John Mandeville.
 Others have suggested more prosaically that the deaths, if any, were accidental and caused by the press of the crowd and the general commotion.
+Contemporaneous reports from colonial Kolkata report witnessing intentional suicides at the processions which were either tacitly allowed or else ignored by clerics, despite the practice being prohibited by government policy.

 Many speakers and writers apply the term to a large machine, or collectively to a team or group of people working together (such as a highly successful sports team or corporation), or even a growing political movement led by a charismatic leader—and it often bears an association with being crushingly destructive towards all obstacles.